 And voilà, the miracles of modern sun protection.
 The UV reading now stands at a much more desirable 0.8, and upon multiple tries with the sun sometimes hiding behind rolling clouds, the reading remained in the same index ranging from 0.7 to 1.3.

 I’m not a chemist.
 Or a beautician.
 Or scientist.
 I’m just a regular girl (albeit very vain) who’s doing everything I can to get radiant, clear skin, and explaining technology or science stuff isn’t something I’m particularly good at or am comfortable with.
-I got this partly for the novelty, and I can’t claim that it works like a high-tech skin analyser machine at a clinic or a dermatologist’s opinion.
+I got this partly for the novelty, and I can’t claim that it works like a high-tech skin analyser machine at a clinic for stretch mark removal in NYC.
 Do I know how the pinhole lens thingy captures and measures UV rays?
 No. However, it is sanctioned by a Japanese government entity and manufactured by a Japanese company, so personally I do have a fair amount of trust in the quality of the product.

 To be completely transparent, I’m not so much bothered by the measurement technology behind this.
 Sure, it’ll be cool to know fancy shit, but I’ve never been the type to comb through heavy academic papers.
 That said, I do believe the method that I plan on using this device is fairly objective and likely to garner accurate results.

 What is the reason for this device?
 To check if my products are working and if my skin’s condition is improving.

 How am I going to use it?
 By comparison testing.
 This eliminates all other variables and puts trial factors on even ground.
 It doesn’t matter what measurement is being used, because if I control every other factor, I will be able to isolate the efficiency of a product easily.